YARN IS HERE!

 Our Shetland DK yarn is a plush, rustic DK weight yarn.
 Like our sock yarn, it is spun with both the soft undercoat and slightly coarser outer coat of the Shetland fleece.
 Its 3-ply structure makes it great for cables and other textured knits.
 It is ideal for sweaters, hats, and Fair Isle colorwork.

-Shetland DK comes in 250yd/100g skeins.
+Shetland Bulky comes in 150yd/115-130g skeins.

 Gotland Bulky: SOLD OUT

-This limited run of bulky weight yarn is spun with 70% wool from our single Gotland sheep blended with 30% US Merino wool.
+This limited run of bulky weight yarn is spun with 70% wool from our Gotland sheep blended with 30% US Merino wool.
 It's a 3-ply yarn with the luster and drape of Gotland wool, combined with the loft and memory of Merino.

 Spinning fiber & more